-Tires: Rotated regularly and tire pressure checked and kept filled at spec.
+- Tires: Rotated regularly and tire pressure checked and kept filled at spec.

-Wheel Alignment: Checking at least yearly for proper wheel alignment and performed if needed.
+- Wheel Alignment: Checking at least yearly for proper wheel alignment and performed if needed.

-PCV Valve, Fuel, Air and Cabin Air Filter: Have them inspected and replaced at least once a year.
+- PCV Valve, Fuel, Air, and Cabin Air Filter: Have them inspected and replaced at least once a year.

-Throttle Body & Fuel Injectors: Have them inspected and cleaned at least every 2 years.
+- Throttle Body & Fuel Injectors: Have them inspected and cleaned at least every 2 years.

-Belts, Hoses, Idler Pulleys and Tensioners: Regularly inspected and replaced as they start to deteriorate or every 60,000 miles (timing belts should be replaced as recommended by manufacturer by age or mileage whichever comes first.)
+- Belts, Hoses, Idler Pulleys and Tensioners: Regularly inspected and replaced as they start to deteriorate or every 60,000 miles (timing belts should be replaced as recommended by manufacturer by age or mileage whichever comes first.)

-Brakes & Clutches: Regularly inspect for leaks, operation and friction material and drum and rotor trueness and thickness.
+- Brakes & Clutches: Regularly inspect for leaks, operation and friction material and drum, and rotor trueness and thickness.

-Suspension: Regularly inspect for looseness or leaks and lube all points available.
+- Suspension: Regularly inspect for looseness or leaks and lube all points available.

-Preventative maintenance is really the key for safety, reliability, and the longevity of your vehicle.
-Studies also show preventative maintenance when performed properly also costs about 50% less than just performing repairs when your vehicle breaks.
-So we recommend to start the New Year with the resolution to perform Preventative Maintenance on your vehicles!
+Preventive maintenance is really the key to the safety, reliability, and longevity of your vehicle.
+Studies also show preventive maintenance when performed properly also costs about 50% less than just performing repairs when your vehicle breaks.
+So, we recommend starting the New Year with the resolution to perform preventive maintenance on your vehicles!